vapurv843/Machine-learning/README.md

 **Step 2:** **Importing the data set**

-Data sets are generally availabe in .csv format.It contains data in tabular form.
+Data sets are generally availabe in .csv format.
+It contains data in tabular form.

 We use read_csv.md method of pandas library to read the csv file as a dataframe.